 My name is Ben.
-I am a Lecturer in Computer Science at Bournemouth University, where I research Accessibility and HCI.You should follow me on Twitter
+I am a Senior Lecturer in Computer Science at Bournemouth University, where I research Accessibility and HCI.You should follow me on Twitter

 Addressing the Challenges of Situationally-Induced Impairments and Disabilities in Mobile Interaction